Louis La Roche: Career

-2008-2015: Love and Composure
+2008-2015: Early Career

 La Roche began his career in 2008 with the Michael Jackson-sampled debut track "Love" (which was originally mistaken for Daft Punk) and featured on an unofficial five-track EP entitled "The Peach EP" (2008).
 The track quickly made an impact across online blogs and led to recognition via an article by British newspaper The Guardian.
 From there, Louis went on to form his own record label "Ever After Records", on which he released the EP's "Me & Her" (2009), "Super Soaker" (2010) and "Number One" (2011), a collaboration with German producer Patrick Alavi.
 He followed this with the single "My Turn", which featured guest vocals by Yann Destal of Modjo.

 In 2013, La Roche released the five-track EP "Composure" on Ever After Records, shortly followed by the double A-side single "Kaboom/Funk Trunk Skunk" on Om Records.
 In 2014, he released the single "Offline" featuring J Paul Getto & Lizzie Curious on Nurvous Records.
 This was then followed up with a late 1980s inspired EP entitled "Dusty Cassette" on Ever After Records.

 In 2014, La Roche supported Kylie Minogue on two dates of her Kiss Me Once Tour.
 In 2015, he undertook North and South American tours.

 On 1 June 2015, he released the single "Just Like You" on Ever After Records, which was featured on Majestic Casual.
-This was followed by the release of Louis' debut album To Rest Is To Rust on 6 July 2015.
+This was followed by the release of Louis' debut album, To Rest Is To Rust, on 6 July 2015.
 In February 2016, It was announced La Roche would be releasing two concept EPs entitled "1986" and "1996".

 On July 28, 2015, La Roche presented his own hour long show on BBC Radio 1.

-2017-present: Third and fourth studio albums
+2017-present: Continued Success

 On March 20, 2017, La Roche released his second album, Sleepless Nights.

 La Roche released a surprise single "Lovers" on 25 May 2018, a collaboration with Scottish DJ/Producer Mylo (his first new material in 14 years).

 On 24 January 2020, La Roche announced his upcoming album Saturday Night Griever, following the release of the two singles "Better" featuring Lucy Pearson and "Desire" featuring Frankmusik.
 Saturday Night Griever was released on 27 March 2020.

-On 29 October 2021, Louis released his 4th studio album We're Not So Different, featuring the song "Cold To Me", a collaboration with Darren Hayes.
+On 29 October 2021, Louis released his 4th studio album, We're Not So Different, featuring the song "Cold To Me", a collaboration with Darren Hayes.

 In 2022, Louis released the singles ‘Some Way’, ‘Gone’, followed in 2023 with ‘Colours’.
 Louis announced his upcoming fifth studio ‘Admittedly’ will be released in 2023.

 On March 28, 2023, Louis supported Darren Hayes at the London Palladium on his ‘Do You Remember’ UK Tour.

 On October 18 2024, Louis released "ANGLIA SQUARE", his 6th studio album.
 Inspired by the Norwich shopping area Anglia Square and Sovereign House.

+On March 13th 2026, Louis announced his upcoming 7th studio album 'The New Now' will be released July 31st 2026.